raffiainuls/ksqldb-sales/README.md

 #### Features
-- Connector Source Kafka: Connector source Postgres in Kafka Connecto to send data in postgres to Kafka topics
+- CDC Data: Connector debezium for cdc data from postgres into Kafka topics
 - KSQLDB Query For ETL Streaming: there are some query for ETL Streaming, this query like join, filter, etc in kafka topics
 - Custom Connector Sink Kafka Connect: Custom Connector in Kafka Connect which is can sink data in kafka topics into postgres table